 Sorry.
 We just can’t accommodate that long of a run-time in our show anymore.
 Our new home only has a strict two hours available for the show and we want to give plenty of people their chance to screen.
 Alternatively, you could bring a trailer or scene that would meet the requirements for the main show.
 Or, contact the Bug Theatre to organize your own screening of your film!
 Try it!
 It’s fun!

 Videos are accepted on a first submitted, first served basis online until we reach 60 minutes of content.
-After that, we reserve a block of about 30 minutes for submissions at the door.
 During the show, the videos are screened in random order, chosen by the hosts.

 Kinda, but it’s actually the admission price.
 Open Screen Night is currently $5 for everyone, whether you’re there to screen or just watch.
 Just pay at the door.

 Cash and all major credit cards accepted.